matthewcrews/ddd-with-fsharp/slides/index.md

 // val purchaseQuantity : DaysOfInventory -> StockItem -> OrderQuantity
 ```

----
+***

 ### Updated Requirement

 > "We want to adjust the DOI Target for our StockItems based on their Profit Category.
 Cat 1 should get a 10 DOI Bonus.
 Cat 2 should get no bonus.
-Cat 3 should get a 15 DOI Penalty." --The Boss
+Cat 3 should get a 15 DOI Penalty."
+>> The Boss

 New Term for the Ubiquitous Language
 **Profit Category:** The profit grouping that a Stock Item belongs to

----
+***

 ### Profit Category Model